Irene Higginbotham: Career

 Higginbotham also composed and published songs under false names and aliases, most notably “Glenn Gibson” in order to receive more attention as an innocuous male name.
 She most likely did this, as other biographers note, in order to publish for organizations without push back.

 During the 1950s, Irene became more and more connected to rhythm, blues, and the early rock and roll scene.
 Using her large range of emotion with her compositions, she moved to creating jazz, boogie woogie, jump blues, and R&B.

 However not all the songs that Irene created were under this name.
 One of Higginbotham’s publishers also used the name Glenn Gibson to copyright songs, even some that were public domain.

-Irene wasn’t a composer her entire career.
-She was a jack of all trades with her many different jobs that she took over the years.
-As she had a hand in creating an early boogie woogie instruction book and she worked under manager and promoter Joe Davis.
+Irene worked in a variety of roles throughout her career and was not solely a composer.
+She had a hand in creating an early boogie woogie instruction book and worked under manager and promoter Joe Davis.

 Irene included a large range of emotion within her material, going from lost love with more melancholy tones, to humorous material that included on-stage antics and music for a vaudeville team “Stump and Stumpy”.
 She also included combinations of different genres, including jazz and soap opera.
 She also worked with Syd Shaw, which ended with a creation of songs that were on par to R&B and doo wop.
 She also worked on composing pop tunes.
 Having such a large variety of song genres that Irene could create was one of the key factors to her success and having such a large discography.
 This gave her the ability to work with a diverse cast of musicians.